Employment and HR

 A shift worker is an employee who works shifts and receives an extra payment for working shift hours.
 While the FW Act contains a definition for shift worker, it is important to note that a modern award or enterprise agreement can also include a specific definition of what a shift worker is and what entitlements they are afforded.

 For example, under the NES, a seven-day shift worker (as defined by an award/agreement) is entitled to five weeks annual leave each year.
-A shift worker employed under a modern award or an enterprise agreement who takes annual leave is entitled to be paid the actual wage which would have been received for ordinary time (including shift allowances and weekend penalties), or a 17½ per cent annual leave loading, whichever is the greater.
+A shift worker employed under a modern award or an enterprise agreement who takes annual leave may be entitled to be paid the actual wage which would have been received for ordinary time (including shift allowances and weekend penalties), or a 17½ per cent annual leave loading, whichever is the greater.

 A number of modern awards also provide that any overtime worked by a continuous shift worker is to be paid at double time.